 “Our B2C and B2B order volume changes month to month.
 Between shipping new collections for wholesale earlier in the year and Q4 madness for direct-to-consumer sales, we’ve been able to get through our heaviest seasons while staying ahead of production using ShipBob’s forecasting tools — even as order volume more than quadrupled in a year.”

 Common inventory strategy setbacks

 Ecommerce businesses come across a number of challenges when managing inventory.
 But an inventory strategy should solve for common challenges and setbacks.
 Here is an overview of the common inventory strategy setbacks and how to solve for them.

 One major setback involves inaccurate inventory counts, which typically occur due to manual inventory processing.
 Regular inventory reconciliation is necessary to detect any discrepancies and get to the root of the problem.

 To avoid inaccurate inventory counts, the best thing you can do is implement an inventory management system.
-In conjunction, using automated systems and inventory scanners can help to minimize the margin of error.
+In conjunction, using automated systems and inventory scanners can help to minimise the margin of error.